linas/atomspace-ipfs/README.md

   string, as numeric Atom Type assignments (currently 16-bit short int's in the AtomSpace) cannot be made global safely.

-* The hashes have to include an AtomSpace ID as well.
-Different AtomSpaces might contain atoms that have the same type, name, etc. but should not be confused with one-another.
-(The alternative representation would be to take all Atoms as globally unique, but then have context-dependent truth values.)
+* Although Atoms are globally unique and immutable, the associated values are mutable, and also vary depending on which AtomSpace they belong to.

 * How do we associate mutable data to an Atom?
 Specifically:
-  -- the values on the Atom.
+  -- the Values on the Atom.
   -- the various AtomSpaces the atom belongs to.
-  -- the slowly changing incoming set.
+  -- the slowly changing Incoming Set.
-  To summarize: Values and incoming sets are aspects of the AtomSpace, and not of the Atom itself.
+  To summarize: Values and Incoming Sets are aspects of the AtomSpace, and not of the Atom itself.
 Different AtomSpaces will typically see different Values and different incoming sets for any given Atom.
   (and any given Atom might not even belong to a given AtomSpace).